George A. Romero: 2000s

 2000 saw the release of Bruiser, about a man whose face becomes a blank mask.
-Universal Studios produced and released a 2004 remake of Dawn of the Dead, with which Romero was not involved.
+In 2004, Universal Studios produced and released a remake of Dawn of the Dead, with which Romero was not involved.
 Later that year, Romero kicked off the DC Comics title Toe Tags with a six-issue miniseries titled The Death of Death.
-Based on an unused script that Romero had written for his "Dead Series", the comic miniseries concerns Damien, an intelligent zombie who remembers his former life, struggling to find his identity as he battles armies of both the living and the dead.
-Typical of a Romero zombie tale, the miniseries includes ample supply of both gore and social commentary (dealing particularly here with corporate greed and terrorism — ideas he would also explore in his next film in the series, Land of the Dead).
+Based on an unused script that Romero had written for his Dead series, the comic miniseries concerns Damien, an intelligent zombie who remembers his former life, struggling to find his identity as he battles armies of both the living and the dead.
+Typical of a Romero zombie tale, the miniseries includes ample supply of both gore and social commentary (dealing particularly here with corporate greed and terrorism — ideas he explored in his next film in the series, Land of the Dead).
 Romero has stated that the miniseries is set in the same kind of world as his Dead films, but featured other locales besides Pittsburgh, where the majority of his films take place.

-Romero, who lived in Toronto, directed a fourth Dead movie in that city, Land of the Dead, released in 2005.
-The movie's working title was "Dead Reckoning".
+Romero directed Land of the Dead, released in 2005.
+The film's working title was Dead Reckoning.
 Actors Simon Baker, Dennis Hopper, Asia Argento, and John Leguizamo starred and the film was released by Universal Pictures (who released the Dawn of the Dead remake the year before).
 The film received generally positive reviews.

 Romero collaborated with the game company Hip Interactive to create a game called City of the Dead, but the project was canceled midway due to the company's financial problems.

-In June 2006, Romero began his next project, called Zombisodes.
-Broadcast on the Internet, it is a combination of a series of "Making of" shorts and story expansion detailing the work behind the 2007 film George A. Romero's Diary of the Dead.
-Shooting began in Toronto in July 2006.